Updated May 2025. Originally published June 2024.

 9) Disaster Recovery Solutions

 Do you have a plan in the event of a major disaster?
-You should be storing backups of your data in multiple locations both on-site, off-site, and in the cloud for rapid recovery.
+You should be storing backups of your data in multiple locations on-site, off-site, and in the cloud for rapid recovery.
+Modern DR strategies also include cloud failover, immutable backups, and automated recovery testing to ensure availability under real-world conditions.

 10) On-Premise to Cloud Migration